AuHau/ipfs-publish/docs/index.md

 * go-ipfs daemon
 * UNIX-Like machine with public IP

-!!! warning 'Web server warning'
+!!! warning "Web server warning"
     This tool is shipped with a basic web server that is mainly meant for a development environment and is a single-threaded based, hence it is not meant for heavy load.
 As I am not expecting that this tool would scale big it should be sufficient to use.
 If you would have the need you can